-- Add one or two clean boiling chips to the round-bottom flask and attach a three-ball macro Snyder column.
+- 10.3.2.1 Add 1 to 2 clean boiling chips to the round-bottom flask and attach a three ball macro Snyder column.
 Pre-wet the column by adding approximately 1 mL of solvent through the top.
 Place the round-bottom flask in a heating mantle and apply heat as required to complete the concentration in 15 to 20 minutes.
 At the proper rate of distillation, the balls of the column will actively chatter but the chambers will not flood. - 10.3.2.2 When the liquid has reached an apparent volume of approximately 10 mL, remove the round-bottom flask from the heating mantle and allow the solvent to drain and cool for at least 10 minutes.
-Remove the Snyder column and rinse the glass joint into the receiver with small portions of solvent. - 10.3.2.3 Proceed to Section 10.2.6 for back-extraction with base and acid or to Section 10.4 for micro-concentration and solvent exchange. - 10.3.3 Kuderna-Danish
+Remove the Snyder column and rinse the glass joint into the receiver with small portions of solvent. - 10.3.2.3 Proceed to Section 10.2.6 for back extraction with base and acid or to Section 10.4 for micro-concentration and solvent exchange. - 10.3.3 Kuderna-Danish (K-D) Apparatus